 - Projects containing commercial or for-profit elements.

 - Start-up funding for new programs that were established less than 2 years ago unless the applicant is a public or school library.

 - Political contributions, or any other activity designed to influence legislation or affect political campaigns.

 - Direct or matching payments to members of the public.

 Because addressing literacy is not a short-term process, Believe in Reading’s grants are renewable for up to a maximum of three years, but a first year award does not guarantee any subsequent awards.
-At this time, the maximum is $10,000, however the vast majority of our grants are for $3,000 or less.
+At this time, the maximum grant amount is $10,000, however the vast majority of our grants are for $3,000 or less.
 First time applicants will not be funded for more than $3,000.

 Believe in Reading Application Review Process

-- Believe in Reading will evaluate Letters of Inquiry and reply with preliminary suggestions and an invitation to apply or not.
-Grant applications are considered once a month.
+- Grant applications are considered as they are received.
 There are no specific deadlines, but please apply long in advance of when you would like your check to arrive.
-We quite commonly have 50 or more applications pending and we are a very lean organization staffed only part-time.
+We quite commonly have 100+ applications pending and we are a very lean organization staffed only part-time.
 It may take 90-120 days to receive a response.

 - Issuance of an awarded grant is not a guarantee of funding for subsequent years.
 There is no implied or explicit representation that there will be any subsequent funding.

 Outcome-based reports are required from the grantee at the end of the project, and interim reports are very welcome.
 The reports are meant to be simple, not onerous, and will include amount of the grant spent and how it was spent, the numbers of readers served, the number of hours spent by staff, and other simple figures to give Believe in Reading a snapshot of how your program is progressing.
 Photos are appreciated as well.
 Here is the report form.
 Please download the form, fill it out, save it and send it as an attachment to email@example.com.